-Much like your friend that just got out of a five-year relationship, it seems that the partnership industry is evolving and very much in a “I’m finding myself” phase.
+Much like your friend that just got out of a five-year relationship, it seems that the partnership industry is evolving and very much in an “I’m finding myself” phase.
 Because of this, the lines between partnership terminology, categories, and nomenclature can get blurry, and quite frankly, confusing!

 Whether you’re a partnership rookie or a seasoned veteran, there’s always something new to learn or brush up on in the evolving world of partnerships.

-The three major partnership categories
+An overview of the three major partnership categories

-There isn’t a one-size-fits-all partnership program.
-It ultimately depends on the needs of your business, your customers, and your partners—and when you’re juggling all three, it can be chaotic and complex without the right strategies and tools.
+Ultimately, the configuration of your partnerships program depends on the needs of your business, your customers, and your partners—and when you’re juggling all three, it can be chaotic and complex without the right strategies and tools.

 Type #1: Channel Partnerships

-Using channel partners, vendors can go-to-market faster and reach more customers without their internal teams needing to invest time and money acquiring new office space, hiring sales and marketing personnel, providing training, and all the other resources required for distribution.
+Using channel partners, vendors can go to market faster and reach more customers without their internal teams needing to invest time and money acquiring new office space, hiring sales and marketing personnel, providing training, and all the other resources required for distribution.